enso-org/enso/doc/design/type-system/type-discipline.md

 - What do we want to do about resource usage and leakage?
 C++ has `~`, rust has `drop`; what does Luna have?
 The explicit bracket pattern seems to be fairly 'not nice' for novice users.
+- Would it be okay if we never inferred a `pi` type?
+So all dependent functions must be given explicit signatures.
+- Would we actually _want_ the compiler to insert calls to `coerce`?

 <!-- Ara -->